akitaonrails/cr_manga_downloadr/README.md

 Chapters and Pages numbers will be properly left-padded with zeroes so the filesystem can sort them correctly.

+You can also use the flag `--cache` or just `-c` to turn on the HTTP cache, that way you can Ctrl-C in the middle of the process and resume later where you left off.

 ## Development

 You can run the specs like this:

     crystal spec

+If you want to benchmark against the other implementations of the downloader you can use the test mode like this:

+    time ./cr_manga_downloadr --test

+And you can test with cache turned on as well:

+    time ./cr_manga_downloadr --test --cache

+This will use the One-Punch Man manga as the test sample.

 ## Contributing